What is REST and why it’s the next BIG thing?

 Yet while we carefully plan and build houses, APIs have been plagued by the “agile methodology.”

 Why Agile doesn’t work in building APIs?

 Unlike many Software as a Service application built for today’s web, an API’s interface is a contract, and as such cannot be constantly changing.
 With increases in the use of hypertext links and hypermedia, perhaps someday in the future, that may no longer be true.

 Right now many developers are hardcoding resources and actions and as such changing the resource name, moving it or changing the data properties can be detrimental to their application.

 Since we now know that the API interface is a contract that means that it does not suppose to be changed so often.
 We really want to make sure we spent most of the time designing and going through the cycles as many times as we need to get the best design for our development.

 Personally, I believe that the REST API is the next big thing in the industry.
-Even from the perspective of the developer, I see how companies today building web applications – mostly as a REST API with multiple client applications.
+Even from the perspective of the developer, I see how companies today building web applications – mostly with a REST API with multiple client applications.
 Also, I saw some old monolith applications that got rebuild as REST APIs in a few companies where I have worked.